 HOW CAN I HELP?

-You can support the work of New Community Kibera by giving financially towards the charity and its costs.
+You can support the work of NC Kibera by giving financially towards the charity and its costs.
 One-off donations are very much appreciated, but regular giving (even of a smaller amount) is even better, as it allows the charity to more accurately plan resources.

 Our aim is to invest in projects that are self-sustainable and we aim to keep costs to a minimum.
 If you would like to support the project financially, please use our Donate button (in partnership with Living Waters Social Enterprises charity), or email us about regular giving.